libp2p/js-libp2p/examples/libp2p-in-the-browser/README.md

 Now, if you open a second browser tab to `http://localhost:1234`, you should discover your node from the previous tab.
 This is due to the fact that the `libp2p-webrtc-star` transport also acts as a Peer Discovery interface.
 Your node will be notified of any peer that connects to the same signaling server you are connected to.
 Once libp2p discovers this new peer, it will attempt to establish a direct WebRTC connection.

 **Note**: In the example we assign libp2p to `window.libp2p`, in case you would like to play around with the API directly in the browser.
 You can of course make changes to `index.js` and Parcel will automatically rebuild and reload the browser tabs.

+## Going to production?

+This example uses public `libp2p-webrtc-star` servers.
+These servers should be used for experimenting and demos, they **MUST** not be used in production as there is no guarantee on availability.

+You can see how to deploy your own signaling server in [libp2p/js-libp2p-webrtc-star/DEPLOYMENT.md](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/DEPLOYMENT.md).

+Once you have your own server running, you should add its listen address in your libp2p node configuration.